-Many of our members fear that when they start a family, their interest in climbing and the hills has to be put on the back burner for a decade or so.
+Many of our members imagine that when they start a family, their interest in climbing and the hills has to be put on the back burner until their children are grown up.

-At the same time, every parent soon encounters the challenge of amusing the kids each weekend and over the long school holidays.
-So why not try to combine these two quandaries and give your children, or grand-children, a taste of hill-walking?
+At the same time, every parent soon encounters the challenge of amusing the kids each weekend and over the long school holidays - so why not give your children or grand-children their first experience of hill walking?